Pasu4/neuro-api-tony/README.md

 - **Ignore forced actions:** If checked, will not open the "Forced action" dialog when an `actions/force` command is received.
 You have to execute the action yourself from the left panel.
 Since the forced action is ignored, you can execute any registered action.
 - **Automatically answer forced actions**: If checked, will immediately send the pre-generated JSON of a random valid action instead of opening the "Forced action" window when an `actions/force` command arrives.
 This behavior is similar to what Randy does.
 - **L\*tency:** Will delay sending commands by the specified time.
 Must be non-negative and not greater than 10000ms.
+- **Log level:** Will show only messages with an equal of higher log level than the selection.
+For example, selecting "Warning" will not show Debug or Info messages, but still show Warning, Error and System messages.

 #### Experimental controls